-A good place to begin on the site is Strategies to Rebuild Credit.
-Take a look at the best of our rebuilding credit articles also.
+A good place to begin on the site is Credit Goals: Guide to improve credit scores for excellent credit in 2018.
+Take a look at the How to Repair Credit: A Step-by-Step Guide also.
 You will find great tips and resources to help fix your credit.
 If you need resources like credit cards, personal or auto loans for low scores you click the RESOURCES tab up top.
 For those who are unbanked and need a second chance checking account find several banks here.
 It’s impossible to build wealth without a bank account.

-If you do not have the time to invest in fixing your credit Lexington Law helped clients remove 7,000,000 negative items in 2014 alone.
+If you do not have the time to invest in fixing your credit Lexington Law helped clients remove over 9 million negative credit items in 2016 alone.
 Call for a free credit repair consultation today (877) 587-4574.

 Take control of your credit.
 Please bookmark and favorite our website and stop by often, information is updated frequently.

 We take careful time and consideration in making sure the information contained herein is as accurate as possible.
-However, the information on this website is not intended to be legal advice and we assume no responsibility for the use and outcome of the information contained herein.
+However, the information on this website for educational purposes only and is not intended to be legal advice.
+We assume no responsibility for the use and outcome of the information contained herein.
 You may need to consult an attorney for legal advice on subjects and issues covered in this website. (*See Terms of Service)

 RebuildCreditScores.com has financial relationships with some companies mentioned on this site, and may be compensated if consumers choose to apply for or purchase products via links in our content.
 However, whether or not we are compensated does not determine which products we mention or result in preferential treatment in our editorial pieces.